Skip to main content

 You can incorporate your login providers by utilizing one of the custom login schemes, including RSA or ECDSA signatures.
 By doing so, your users can continue using your current login providers or your custom authentication scheme.

-Custom JWT authentication is only supported with Web3Auth Plug and Play No Modal SDK since the Web3Auth PnP Modal SDK will only help you configure the social logins within the Modal UI.
+Custom JWT authentication is not supported with Web3Auth Plug and Play Modal SDK since the Web3Auth PnP Modal SDK will only help you configure the social logins within the Modal UI.

 For signing the JWT, your application must follow the JWT specification and use the private key corresponding to the JWKS.
 And the public keys of the JWT should be exposed through an endpoint, which is used by Web3Auth to verify the JWT.